Features

 Postcard mode

-Coming in v1.0A slower mode of browsing.
+Coming in v1.0A slower way of browsing.
 One card at a time, the way you might leaf through a stack of postcards on a Sunday afternoon.
 Coming in v1.0.